 Interventions in financial markets in China and elsewhere raise several issues.
 Proponents point to their potential to improve liquidity, reduce defaults, and promote financial stability.
 Because actual and anticipated interventions affect trading incentives, however, they can alter the informativeness of stock prices (Bond and Goldstein, 2015).
-They are also a source of uncertainty and market volatility (Baker et al., 2016, 2024a).
+They are also a source of uncertainty and market volatility (Baker et al., 2016, 2025a).
 Brunnermeier, Sockin and Xiong (2020) show how a policy focus on ensuring financial stability can reduce pricing efficiency.

 Many empirical studies investigate the effects of policy interventions on stock prices.
 Bhanot and Kadapakkam (2006), for example, find that stocks bought by the Hong Kong government in August 1998 enjoyed a 24% abnormal return during the intervention period.
 Veronesi and Zingales (2010) consider government equity infusions into the nine largest U.S. commercial banks during the 2008 financial crisis.
-Exploiting data on credit default swap rates, they find that the equity infusions lowered default probabilities and raised debt values at the affected banks but did so at a cost to U.S. taxpayers.
-Zaremba et al. (2020) consider nonpharmaceutical interventions across 67 countries in response to the coronavirus pandemic and find that, on average, they raised stock market volatility.
-Baker et al. (2024b) examine next-day newspaper accounts of 8,000 large daily moves in national stock markets across 19 countries.
-They find that journalists attribute 28 percent of all large moves mainly to policy developments.
-Davis, Hansen and Seminario-Amez (2021) show that U.S. monetary and fiscal policy responses to the pandemic in early 2020 had powerful effects on firm-level equity returns.
+They conclude that the equity infusions lowered default probabilities and raised debt values at the affected banks but did so at a cost to U.S. taxpayers.
+Baker et al. (2020) highlight extraordinary aspects of U.S. stock market behavior during the COVID-19 pandemic.
+Davis, Hansen and Seminario-Amez (2021) show that U.S. monetary and fiscal policy responses to the pandemic in early 2020 had powerful effects on firmlevel equity returns.
+Zaremba et al. (2020) consider non-pharmaceutical interventions across 67 countries in response to the coronavirus pandemic and find that, on average, they raised stock market volatility.
+Baker et al. (2025b) examine next-day newspaper accounts of 8,000 large daily moves in national stock markets across 19 countries.
+They find that journalists attribute 38 percent of all large moves mainly to policy developments.